 Expansion & renovation

-The Portland Art Museum campus expansion and renovation project will completely transform the existing Museum and create a vital “cultural commons” in the heart of downtown Portland.
-Opening to the public in late 2025, the project adds 95,000 square feet of new or upgraded public and gallery space, provides increased access to our exhibitions and programs, offers new ways to experience the robust collection, and adds new amenities that address the needs of more diverse audiences.
+The Connection Campaign is completely transforming the Museum and creating a vital “cultural commons” in the heart of downtown Portland.
+Opening to the public in late 2025, the project adds 100,000 square feet of new or upgraded public and gallery space, provides increased access to our exhibitions and programs, offers new ways to experience the robust collection, and adds new amenities for diverse audiences.

 Transparency & access